sdepold/octo.erl/README.md

 brew install rebar
 ```

-You can compile the code and run the tests like this:
+You can compile the code like this:

 ```
 git clone git@github.com:sdepold/octo.erl.git